linroger/FinanceCompendium/II. Economics/International/International Economics Theory and Policy/Part 4 - International Macroeconomic Policy/Chapter 19 - International Monetary Systems.md

 ---
+title: "International Monetary Systems: A Historical Overview"
+parent_directory: "Part 4 - International Macroeconomic Policy"
+formatted: "2025-12-21 09:20:30 AM"
+formatter_model: "kimi-k2-turbo"
+cli-tool: "claude-code"
 primary_tags:
-- monetary policy autonomy question
-- fixed exchange rate arrangements
   - international monetary systems
-- 1970s eventually brought bretton
+  - exchange rate regimes
-- bretton woods period policy
+  - bretton woods system
+  - gold standard era
 secondary_tags:
-- exchange rate inflexibility bretton
+  - floating exchange rates
-- theory speculative currency crises
+  - monetary policy autonomy
-- external balance economy displaced
+  - external balance goals
-- policy exchange rate stability
+  - internal balance goals
-- currency devalued level domestic
+  - currency crises
-- external constraints foreign exchange
-- disequilibrium countries pegged currencies
-- policies explain bretton
-- exchange rate policies change
-- 1914 world monetary order
-- euro likely policy coordination
+  - macroeconomic policy coordination
+  - international payments imbalances
-- exchange rate realignments fearing
+  - foreign exchange intervention
-tags_extracted: '2025-12-18T00:54:22.608308'
+cssclasses: academia
 ---

-# INTERNATIONAL MONETARY SYSTEMS: A HISTORICAL OVERVIEW
+# International Monetary Systems: A Historical Overview

 In Chapters 17 and 18, we saw how a single country can use monetary, fiscal, and exchange rate policies to change the levels of employment and production within its borders.
 Although this analysis usually assumes that macroeconomic conditions in the rest of the world are not affected by the actions of the country we are studying, that assumption is not, in general, a valid one: Any change in the home country's real exchange rate automatically implies an opposite change in foreign real exchange rates, and any shift in overall domestic spending is likely to change domestic demand for foreign goods.
 Unless the home country is insignificantly small, developments within its borders affect macroeconomic conditions abroad and therefore complicate the task of foreign policy makers.